Halle Bailey wears 'The Little Mermaid'-inspired gown to premiere

 Margot Robbie for 'Once Upon a Time in Hollywood'

 When Quentin Tarantino's Once Upon A Time In Hollywood debuted at the Cannes Film Festival, Margot Robbie paid tribute to the real-life character she plays in the movie, the late actress Sharon Tate.
-Taking inspiration from 1960s Hollywood, the actress wore a lace Chanel gown to the film's photo call and wore her hair partly plaited - a look that directly emulated a style that Tate had once been seen with.
+Taking inspiration from 1960s Hollywood, Robbie wore a lace Chanel gown to the film's photo call and wore her hair partly plaited - a look that directly emulated a style that Tate had once been seen wearing.

 Amber Heard for 'Aquaman'